Note: This post is more of a pep talk to myself. However, I’m sure many of you can relate to the internal battle of setting goals for the new year.

 A great tool to help you focus on today is The Five Minute Journal.
 The creators have done an excellent job of identifying the essentials of each day.

-So, are you ready to forget about your new years resolution?
+So, are you ready to forget about your new year’s resolution?

 I think I’ve finished my pep talk.
-Now it’s on you to implement this into your life.
+Now it’s on you to implement this in your life.
 Start by writing down what you want to do today.
 What are three actions that will move things to improve your life?
 Review them, then do it again tomorrow.
 One foot in front of the other.